-Everybody wants to look good and on trend!
+Everybody wants to look good and on trend.
 Like peacocks showing off their feathers, humans have learnt that how they dress and what they look like gets them places, friends, and partners.
-Over the last twenty years fast fashion has assisted us with this, bringing designer-esque outfits to the people.
-Trends on the catwalk are now accessible to us seemingly as soon as the model steps down off the runway.
-We just need to step onto the high street.
+Over the last twenty years fast fashion has assisted us with this, bringing designer outfits to the people.
+Trends on the catwalk are now accessible to us seemingly as soon as the model steps off the runway.
+All we need to do is step onto the high street.

 I have to admit, I love heading down to the shops before a night out or a date, picking out a dress and some cheap jewelry.
 I am a sucker for new trends and weird outfits and have sometimes succumbed to the wear-once-then-throw-away formula of fast fashion.
 It’s dangerously easy.